JelmerKoorn/AREminer/README.md

 # ActionEffectDiscovery

-This project contains the code for ActionEffectDiscovery.
+This project contains the code for the ARE miner.

 The details of the approach and its evaluation can be found in: